Skip to main content

 Here are a few things to double-check:

-2. “Let Fin answer” Step: Fin will only respond if your workflow explicitly includes the “Let Fin answer” step.
+2. “Let Fin answer” step: Fin will only respond if your workflow explicitly includes the “Let Fin answer” step.
 This is what signals Fin to attempt a response on the ticket.
 Without this step, Fin won’t reply even if the ticket is assigned correctly.

-3. Knowledge Access: If the setup is correct but Fin still isn’t responding, it’s possible that Fin doesn’t have relevant knowledge available to answer the query.
+3. Knowledge access: If the setup is correct but Fin still isn’t responding, it’s possible that Fin doesn’t have relevant knowledge available to answer the query.
 You can test this by sending a question you know is covered in your Help Center or Fin knowledge base.
+Here’s our detailed setup guide for Zendesk, just in case: Fin for Zendesk Tickets – Set Up

 Did this answer your question?